rnakato/DROMPA3/README.md

 #2.
 Install and Usage
 See Manual.pdf for the installation and Usage.

-Please direct any questions about usage to rnakato@iam.u-tokyo.ac.jp.
+Please direct bug reports and questions about usage to rnakato@iam.u-tokyo.ac.jp.